lilypond/lilypond/Documentation/user/README.txt

 * Use two spaces for indentation in lilypond examples.

+* If possible, only write one bar per line.
+The notes on each line should be an independent line (ie no \override blah c4 c)

 * Do not use tabs.
 They expand to nothing in DVI output.

 * Do not use spaces at the beginning of a line (except in @example